-The Story Behind the Trends- The NI average at 2011/12 is 40.6%.
-Castlereagh has been constantly above the NI average, with Belfast below.
+The Story Behind the Trends- The NI average at June 2012 was 40.6%.
+The majority of LGD 's have seen a drop in children achieving Level 3 in June 2012 except Ballymoney, Carrickfergus and Moyle.
+Key Stage One Years 3-4 Ages 7 to 8 Excludes Special & Independent Schools.
 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
-Level 3's are contained within the Level 2 or above information for June 2013.
-(See Page 49).
+Level 3's are contained within the Level 2 or above information for June 2013 (See Page 50).

-Key Stage One - MATHS Data Source: Department of Education
+Key Stage One - MATHS